 Portland Head Light

 It strikes a stunning pose in every season, with waves crashing against jagged rocks below, but you'll capture the most dramatic photos on a windy day at high tide.
-However, there is only one day each year when the Coast Guard allows a limited number of visitors inside this storied lighthouse: the annual Maine Open Lighthouse Day in September.
-Fortunately, there is a museum operating from late April through December inside the 1891 keeper's quarters where you can view several lighthouse lenses and interpretive displays.
+There is only one day each year when the Coast Guard allows a limited number of visitors inside this storied lighthouse: the annual Maine Open Lighthouse Day in September.
+Fortunately, there is a museum operating from Memorial Day through October 31 (10 a.m. to 4 p.m.) inside the 1891 keeper's quarters where you can view several lighthouse lenses and interpretive displays.

 Fort Williams Park, adjacent to Portland Head Light, offers something for everyone: History buffs can explore the fort's remains; nature and birding enthusiasts can walk along cliffs that drop to the sea or along the rocky beach below; families can picnic on grassy hills or fly kites.
 Even in winter, the park draws cross-country skiers, sledders, and ice skaters.
 For a different photographic angle on Portland Head Light, book passage aboard one of Portland Discovery Land & Sea Tours' lighthouse cruises.